medvedevgroup/HowDeSBT/README.md

 Note: the symbolic link is a workaround for the way that Jellyfish installs its files.
 That install expects the user to have the program pkg-config installed and an environment variable PKG_CONFIG_PATH defined.
+The Makefile here woud then use pkg-config to get the path to the include files.
 While that paradigm is apparently widespread it isn't universal.
-The symbolic link workaround seems less of a burden than requiring users install another package and set up an environment variable.
+The symbolic link workaround seems less of a burden than requiring that users install another package and set up an environment variable.
 See https://github.com/gmarcais/Jellyfish/issues/139 for more details.

 ## 2. Compile: